hubplanner/API/Sections/webhooks.md

 In a response you will receive your subscription together with a generated unique id (which you can use in other actions) and subscription creation time.

-Responses from external service that have statuses 200, 201 or 204 are treated as correct ones.
+External service must response with one of the following statuses: 200, 201 or 204.

 An example response will look like below.